Solid-state chemistry: Solution methods

-Gas reactions
+Gas methods

-Many solids react vigorously with reactive gas species like chlorine, iodine, oxygen etc. Others form adducts with other gases, e.g. CO or ethylene.
-Such reactions are often conducted in tubes that are open-ended on both sides and through which the gasses are passed.
-A variation of this is to let the reaction take place inside a measuring device such as a TGA.
-In that case stoichiometric information can be obtained during the reaction, which helps identify the products.
+Many solids react vigorously with gas species like chlorine, iodine, and oxygen.
+Other solids form adducts, such as CO or ethylene.
+Such reactions are conducted in open-ended tubes, which the gasses are passed through.
+Also, these reactions can take place inside a measuring device such as a TGA.
+In that case, stoichiometric information can be obtained during the reaction, which helps identify the products.

-Chemical transport reactions are used to purify and to grow crystals of materials.
-The process is often carried out in a sealed ampoule.
-The transport process entails the addition of a small amount of a transport agent, e.g., iodine, which generates a volatile intermediate species that migrates (transports).
-The ampoule is then placed in an oven with two temperature zones.
+Chemical vapour deposition

-Chemical vapour deposition is a method that is widely employed for the preparation of coatings and semiconductors from molecular precursors.
+Chemical vapour deposition is a method widely used for the preparation of coatings and semiconductors from molecular precursors.
+A carrier gas transports the gaseous precursors to the material for coating.

 Characterization

-New phases, phase diagrams, structures
+This is the process in which a material’s chemical composition, structure, and physical properties are determined using a variety of analytical techniques.

+New phases

 Synthetic methodology and characterization often go hand in hand in the sense that not one but a series of reaction mixtures are prepared and subjected to heat treatment.
-The stoichiometry is typically varied in a systematic way to find which stoichiometries will lead to new solid compounds or to solid solutions between known ones.
-A prime method to characterize the reaction products is powder diffraction, because many solid state reactions will produce polycristalline ingots or powders.
-Powder diffraction facilitates the identification of known phases in the mixture.
-If a pattern is found that is not known in the diffraction data libraries an attempt can be made to index the pattern, i.e. to identify the symmetry and the size of the unit cell.
-(If the product is not crystalline the characterization is typically much more difficult.)
+Stoichiometry, a numerical relationship between the quantities of reactant and product, is typically varied systematically.
+It is important to find which stoichiometries will lead to new solid compounds or solid solutions between known ones.
+A prime method to characterize the reaction products is powder diffraction because many solid-state reactions will produce polycrystalline molds or powders.
+Powder diffraction aids in the identification of known phases in the mixture.
+If a pattern is found that is not known in the diffraction data libraries, an attempt can be made to index the pattern.
+The characterization of a material's properties is typically easier for a product with crystalline structures.